ThePaavero/FlexMenu/README.md

 #FlexMenu

-A helper jQuery plugin that toggles your menu element's CSS class depending on wether its items fit in one row or not.
+A helper jQuery plugin that toggles your menu element's CSS class depending on whether its items fit in one row or not.

 ![demo](http://i.imgur.com/4BdKgKm.gif)